By whom is Antonian accredited?

 Do students wear uniforms?

-Uniforms are required and are purchased at the expense of the students’ families from Parker Uniforms located at 2108 N. W. Military Hwy.
+Uniforms are required and are purchased at the expense of the students’ families from Flynn O'Hara located at 2108 N. W. Military Hwy.
 While each student should acquire the Mass uniform at a minimum, there are other optional articles of uniform dress that allow students flexibility.

 What is the size and make-up of the student body?